camunda/camunda-docs/docs/self-managed/setup/deploy/openshift/redhat-openshift.md

    https://github.com/camunda/camunda-deployment-references/blob/feature/openshift-ra-standard/aws/rosa-hcp/camunda-versions/8.7/procedure/install/helm-values/zeebe-gateway-route.yml
    ```

-   The domain used by Zeebe Gateway gRPC is a subdomain of `$DOMAIN_NAME`.
+The domain used by the Zeebe Gateway for gRPC is different from the one used for the rest, namely `$DOMAIN_NAME`, to avoid any conflicts.
+It is also important to note that the port used for gRPC is `443`.

 1. **Operate:** mount the **Service Certificate Secret** to the Operate pod and configure the secure TLS connection.
 Here, only the `tls.crt` file is required.